Geospatial Data Science for Public Health Surveillance

 Forecasting 2025 dengue cases in Brazil

-Brazilian Ministry of Health asked for 2025 dengue predictions to help inform their response and surveillance activities
+Brazilian Ministry of Health requested 2025 dengue predictions to help inform their response and surveillance activities

 We participated in the Infodengue-Mosqlimate Dengue Challenge (IMDC) to produce actionable forecasts of the 2025 dengue season